1964 Londonderry Borough Council election

-Elections to Londonderry Borough Council were held in 1964.
+Elections to Londonderry Borough Council were held in 1964 alongside nationwide elections.
 Albert Anderson continued as Mayor.

 Results

 No seats were contested, and twelve Unionists and eight Nationalists were returned unopposed.

 Estimates of political affiliation of the electorate

 The following estimates of the political affiliation of the electorate were published by The Campaign for Social Justice in Northern Ireland in 1965.
 It divides the electorate into Unionists and Nationalists.